preesm/preesm.github.io/_docs/02-buildpreesm.md

 ## Building the Eclipse Product

-This section describe how to build and export the Eclipse Product of PREESM, i.e the standalone executable of PREESM (as folder structure or Zip archive).
+This section describes how to build and export the Eclipse Product of PREESM, i.e. the standalone executable of PREESM (as folder structure or Zip archive).

 ### From Eclipse

 The product can be built from Eclipse.
 It requires [extra steps for multi-platform builds](https://wiki.eclipse.org/A_Brief_Overview_of_Building_at_Eclipse#Multi-platform_builds).
 1. In the Eclipse workspace, locate the **org.preesm.product** project, and open the **.product** file within;
 ![](/assets/docs/02-buildingpreesm/product-file.png)
-2. From the product editor, in the **Overview** tab, the **Exporting** section has a **Eclipse Product export wizard**;
+2. From the product editor, in the **Overview** tab, the **Exporting** section has an **Eclipse Product export wizard**;
 [![](/assets/docs/02-buildingpreesm/product-overview.png)](/assets/docs/02-buildingpreesm/product-overview.png)
 3. The wizard has proper default values, except for the target folder.
-In the Destination section, chose any folder with write permission and click on finish.
+In the Destination section, choose any folder with write permission and click on finish.
 Alternatively, select a target archive file to automatically build a Zipped product;
 [![](/assets/docs/02-buildingpreesm/product-export.png)](/assets/docs/02-buildingpreesm/product-export.png)
 4. The progress information is visible in the bottom right of the Eclipse window.
 Clicking on the right most button in the state bar will open a more detailed progress view;
 [![](/assets/docs/02-buildingpreesm/product-progress.png)](/assets/docs/02-buildingpreesm/product-progress.png)